Memorial Day for Delaware Lawyers

 Luckily, Sussex County has several excellent criminal defense and traffic law attorneys.
 To determine the best one for you, review their websites, asks your friends and most importantly talk to the attorney.
 Ask them questions about their experience, how they intend to address your case, what are your responsibilities and what are the attorney’s responsibilities?
 Simply talking to the attorney and asking them questions, even if you can only talk to them on the phone, will often let you know whether you feel comfortable with that lawyer and whether they will be responsive to the needs of your case.

 Ron Phillips has been a lifeguard for 35 years and a surfer for 37.
 In his spare time, he moonlights as an attorney and is a partner in the law firm of Murray Phillips & Gay.
-You can email Ron by clicking here.
+Email Ron.